shafnasir/MyPlanBook/doc/sprint2/sprint2.md

 -Subtasks
     - *Signup using database*: Allowing the user to input the required information fields into the app, and having the data be sent to a        database.
 This also verifies that the email used to login is an email that exists.
     - *Login using database*: Allowing the user to login and having the program verify the information being updated is in the database.

+## THEB-39: Calendarize Deadlines
+- Assigned to: Shaf Nasir.
+- Subtasks
+    - *Input Tasks*: Allows the user to input new events into the calendar.
+The user can add event details, select a time for the event and color cordinate the event.
+Can also view the events added under the main Calendar view when selecting a certain date.